New in UserZoom: Our Winter 20.1 release features

 End-to-end study recording

-End-to-end study recording will give you complete continuous insight into your digital experiences.
+End-to-end study recording gives you complete continuous insight into your digital experiences.

-Whether you want to see how users behave as they make decisions during a tree test, or hear what a participant says as they answer survey questions after a usability task, end-to-end study recording will give you the full, uninterrupted insight into your users’ experience.
+Whether you want to see how users behave as they make decisions during a tree test, or hear what a participant says as they answer survey questions after a usability task, end-to-end study recording gives you the full, uninterrupted insight into your users’ experience.

-End-to-end study recording will be available for the basic usability and advanced UX methods.
+End-to-end study recording is available for the basic usability and advanced UX methods.

 Open card sort standardization

-This will give you a much clearer view of how your users think about items, how they group items and how they think about labelling them when taking part in an Open Card Sort.
+This gives you a much clearer view of how your users think about items, how they group items and how they think about labelling them when taking part in an Open Card Sort.

-Not only can you shave time off your results analysis, you’ll be able to more effectively share open card sort insights based on category labelling with your stakeholders, helping your team to quickly make more informed decisions about how to group items and how to label their categories.
+Not only can you shave time off your results analysis, you’re able to more effectively share open card sort insights based on category labelling with your stakeholders, helping your team to quickly make more informed decisions about how to group items and how to label their categories.